tylerolson3/invoice-app-fullstack/README.md

 ## Skills Used:

-- My date-picker set the value as a Date Object, and then I had to convert it to 'YYYY-MM-DD' format before saving the form to the DB.
+- Implemented a git branching workflow of using feature branches to update the main the branch of the project after deployment of the app
-- Convert Date Object displayed on date-picker component to local time zone to avoid OB1 errors
+- Convert Date Object from date-picker component to local time zone to avoid OB1 errors, & save the value in 'YYYY-MM-DD' format
 - How to convert data once received from the API.
 For example, I received a date as '2021-10-07' but had to display it as '7 Oct 2021'
 - Dynamically render a component based on other inputs.
 For example, the 'Total Price' display on the form would change whenever the user entered a different input for item price OR item quantity.
 - Different display text based on screen size.
 For example, the 'New Invoice' button would simplay say 'New' on mobile screens.